 "As a physician, I’ve seen first-hand the devastating health effects of tobacco use," said FDA Commissioner Robert M. Califf, MD, MACC.
 "At the FDA, we must do our job under the Tobacco Control Act to reduce the harms caused by tobacco.
 That includes ensuring consumers have the information they need to make informed decisions about tobacco use and making sure that new tobacco products for purchase come under comprehensive FDA review."

 In April 2015, the ACC joined numerous health care organizations [PDF] to urge President Barack Obama to take action and finalize the regulation.
 The College submitted comments [PDF] to the FDA on its proposed rule in August 2014.

 ACC Advocacy is reviewing the final regulation and will work with the College’s coalition partners to address any deficiencies.

-Keywords: Adolescent, Electronic Cigarettes, Public Health, Smoking, Tobacco, Tobacco Use, Tobacco Products, Tobacco, Smokeless, United States Food and Drug Administration
+Keywords: Adolescent, Electronic Nicotine Delivery Systems, Public Health, Smoking, Tobacco, Tobacco Use, Tobacco Products, Tobacco, Smokeless, United States Food and Drug Administration

 < Back to Listings